RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 ###Gotcha #2: Powered USB Required
 Parallella booted to a beautiful GUI, but the system would not respond to the keyboard or mouse.
 After swapping a few keyboard/mouse combinations, I finally tried a powered USB hub.
 The powered hub worked.

 Through trial and error I learned that the Parallella can handle a single keyboard plugged into the micro-USB port.
 However, if two devices are plugged in via USB, a powered hub is required.
-A passibve USB hub will not work.
+A passive USB hub will not work.
 A combination keyboard, one with both a keyboard and a trackpad, will also need a powered USB hub.

 ###Default Login Credentials
 Default login credentials for Parallella are...